Frequently Asked Questions

 Finally, zUFO is an eco-designed ski boot.
 Its life cycle is optimized by its modularity and its materials are chosen according to their technical and environmental performance.

-How to find a ski boot adapted to your morphology?
+Which ski boot to choose to be adapted to your morphology?

 - The size (length) of the foot